cs-fullstack-fall-2018/javascript-review-10-questions-participation-rgreen32/README.md

 Could not call the function to log the info!
 Executed the finally block

 2) Could not call the function to log the info!
-Executed the finally block
+X Executed the finally block

 3) INFO: Could not process the file; LOGGED ON Fri Nov 03 2018 20:19:53 GMT-0400 (Eastern Standard Time)